Emsi90/Cache-Task/README.md

 - forms values
 - Tokens using by JS (API Tokens, Json web tokens)

-What dont store in DOM Storage?
+What shouldn't store in DOM Storage?
 - store which we need in web or service worker
 - blob (binary data) / we have to convert to string (base64) etc.
 - Data collection (all time serialize - deserialize etc)